shaack/website-tools-js/README.md

 - Read and write Cookies
 - Observe variables to call a callback on change
 - Make http requests
+- Delegate events
+- Use a `documentReady` event handler
 - Automatically open external links in a new tab

 ### Benefits

 - Vanilla, uncompiled JavaScript in ES 5.1 Syntax